cdesouza02/Lab-Notebook/GW_Protocols/Coral ITS2_library_prep.md

 		2. Ex.
 R1 = absent (5uL), R2 = absent (5uL), R3 = absent (5uL)
 	 - when **all bands are not equal brightness**, then take 10uL from the fainter replicates and pool with 5uL from the bright replicates
 		1. Ex.
 R1 = faint (5uL), R2 = absent (10uL), R3 = absent (10uL)
-3. obtain, label, cross-link new strip tubes - appropriate volumes from all 3 replicates are put in the same tube
+3. obtain, label, cross-link new strip tubes (or plate) - appropriate volumes from all 3 replicates are put in the same tube

 #### IV.
 Indexing PCR
 - each sample is indexed with a unique combination of i5 and i7 primers